 Protective Gear For Skating A Skateboard.
 You will get new bruises and possibly scars while skateboarding.
-If you want to reduce these you should invest on your safety, regardless of whether you are a pro or a beginner.
+If you want to reduce these risks, you should invest in your safety, regardless of whether you are a pro or a beginner.

 It is more suitable for beginners who are more likely to fall, to ensure their safety.
 Not only should you invest in safety gear, but also follow skating rules to ensure your safety.

 You should know, your safety does not start with a helmet and elbow and knee pads, but rather, with your skateboard.
-Using softer or harder wheels, cruisers or longboards, every choice you make will determine how safe you are while riding.
+Using softer or stiffer wheels, cruisers, or longboards, every choice you make will determine how safe you are while riding.

-For instance, you will not help yourself by choosing harder wheels if you are going to be skating on cracks and possibly pebbles.
+For instance, you will not help yourself by choosing stiffer wheels if you are going to be skating on cracks and possibly pebbles.

 Protective Gear For Skating A Skateboard

 Helmet or head protection in general protects the most important part of your body.
 You must pick the right one when choosing your skating protection.
 When choosing a helmet, always choose one that fits you snugly, one that’s not easy to shake off.
 An easy way to do this is to measure your head.
 To do that you will need a tailor’s measuring tape.
 A piece of string will do if you do not have a tailor’s measuring tape.
 Measure your head with it and then place it against a ruler for accurate measure.

 Another thing to consider when is your head shape.
 You will either have an “Oval”, “Round” or “Egg” shape.

 - Oval: This is the most common head shape and is also known as the long oval.